At workshop, landowners learn how to attract butterflies, bees and other 'pollinators'

 In the workshop’s afternoon session, landowners learned ways to transform their properties into viable habitat for monarchs and other pollinator species.
 Organizers set up four stations where attendees could watch, up close, as experts demonstrated how to prepare, till and seed their lands for pollinator-attracting plants.

-At the first station, pollinator specialists Lacey Smith and Rachel Rosenberg from the National Resource Conservation Service showed how to set up small-scale pollinator gardens.
+At the first station, pollinator specialists Lacey Smith and Rachel Rosenberg, of the Natural Resources Conservation Service, showed how to set up small-scale pollinator gardens.

 “Most people don’t realize it, but most wildflower seeds need to be planted very shallow, often no more than an eighth of an inch,” Olcott said.
 “The seed drill makes a slit in the ground and places the seeds at just the right depth.”